YNAB tree logoAustralian flag

 Or offer your professional talents as a freelancer (just make sure you’re not violating anything in your employee contract).
 For motivation, check out this Heard it From Hannah video and get inspired.

-You can make more money, you can spend less, but what will help tremendously in this process is a system to measure your progress.
-And we wholeheartedly suggest you need a budget if you don’t already have one.
-We’re on-brand, what can we say?
+You can make more money, you can spend less, but what will help most is having a clear plan for your money—a system that shows exactly where you stand and what’s next.
+And yes, we wholeheartedly suggest YNAB if you don’t already have a plan.

-A zero-based budget will help you see exactly how much you need every month: everything from your monthly bills to your yearly car insurance and holiday spending.
+A YNAB spending plan (based on zero-based budgeting) helps you see exactly how much you need every month, from your bills to your yearly car insurance and holiday spending.
 Plus, it helps earmark things like your emergency fund or savings goals to protect that cash too.

 With your monthly baseline, say it’s $3,500/month—you’ll know that you need to have $3,500 every month.
 If you make $4,000/month, you’ll know that in just seven months you’ll be there in glorious month-ahead land without too many difficulties.

 If you’re not currently using a zero-based budget, try YNAB for free!
-Use it to find your monthly number and then track your progress to breaking the paycheck to paycheck cycle.
+Use it to track your month-ahead progress to breaking the paycheck to paycheck cycle.
 It’s only a matter of time before you’re out!

 Interested in learning more about how to save money?
 Check out our comprehensive guide.